 - Wash walls

-If you’re using a GTD-capable app like Things or OmniFocus, it’ll have a Projects mode built in; if you want to keep things simple with a basic checklist approach, look for an app that allows you to organise lists into folders or subtrees, e.g. Notebooks or CarbonFin Outliner (these are all iOS/Mac apps, btw – I’m afraid I’m not up-to-date on Windows software).
+If you’re using a GTD-capable app like Things or OmniFocus, it’ll have a Projects mode built in; if you want to keep things simple with a basic checklist approach, look for an app that allows you to organise lists into folders or subtrees, e.g. CarbonFin Outliner (these are all iOS/Mac apps, btw – I’m afraid I’m not up-to-date on Windows software).

 If you’re working on paper, you’ll need a second notebook or, even better, a looseleaf binder (in addition to your “bucket” notebook) – use a page per project and list your tasks in the order they need doing.
 This is one area where software makes life so much simpler, since you can reorder tasks at will.